mickynnamdi/mickynnamdi.github.io/_pages/about.md

 I am a Ph.D. student associated with the [Bio-Medical Informatics and Bio-Imaging Laboratory (Bio-MIBLab)](https://miblab.bme.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/).
 Before my Ph.D., I earned my Bachelor‘s Degree from the [Air Force Institute of Technology](https://afit.edu.ng/home/), Nigeria.

-My research interests focus on the intersection between informatics, signal & image processing, machine learning, generative AI, and signal & image analysis with broad applications to clinical decision support, focusing on healthcare improvement.
-My primary goal is to create novel intersection between deep learning, engineering, and analysis to diagnose infectious diseases and improve classification trustworthiness.
+My research interests focus on the includes Bioinformatics, machine learning, generative AI, and signal & image analysis.
+My primary goal is to create novel intersection between deep learning, engineering, and analysis with broad applications to clinical decision support, with focus on classification trustworthiness.

-News
+with broad applications to clinical decision support, focusing on healthcare improvement News
 ------
 * **[Nov 2023]** One paper got accepted in **IEEE-BIBM Artificial Intelligence & Big Data vs Pandemics Workshop 2023**, discussing unceratinty estimation for out of distribution medical imaging.